xBarracuda/abalo/README.md

 # Abalo - Online Marketplace

 ## Quick Overview:
 Welcome to Abalo, our open-source online marketplace built on Laravel!
-This project is a part of our university coursework and provides a convenient way for people to buy and sell products online.
+This project is a part of our university coursework and provides a convenient way for people to buy and sell products online. <br>
+Our marketplace features a range of products, from electronics to fashion, and allows sellers to customize their listings with product descriptions, images, and pricing.
+Abalo also supports multiple payment methods, making it easy for buyers to pay for products and for sellers to receive payment.

 ## Requirements
 1. PHP Version ^8.1